rlivingsus/misc/AllBooks.md

 - Rueckert, Veronica: Outspoken
 - Rumiz, Paolo: The Fault Line
 - Russ, Joanna: The Female Man
+- Russell, Bill: Second Wind: Memoirs of an Opinionated Man
 - Russell, Mary Doria: The Sparrow
 - Russell, Stuart: Human Compatible, Artificial Intelligence and the Problem of Control
 - Sachs, Dana: The Life We Were Given